pllee/luc/README.md

 >[1,3]
 ```
 ###[Luc.Array.fromIndex](http://pllee.github.io/luc/pages/docs/#!/api/Luc.Array-method-fromIndex)
-Return the items inbetween the passed in index and the end of the array.
+Return the items in between the passed in index and the end of the array.
 ```js
 Luc.Array.fromIndex([1,2,3,4,5], 1)
 >[2, 3, 4, 5]